iristech-systems/surrealengine/README.md

 SurrealEngine is an Object-Document Mapper (ODM) for SurrealDB, providing a Pythonic interface for working with SurrealDB databases.
 It supports both synchronous and asynchronous operations.

 > **Important Note**: I have been testing SurrealDB in certain use-cases and am not a long time user or well verse in the deep down details of the system.
 I focus on user ergonomics over direct compatibility with the core python SurrealDB SDK.
 This means much of the module translates queries directly into SurrealQL vs operating through SDK abstraction.
 Currently, schema registration with SurrealDB is not implemented.
 The ODM provides Python-side validation and structure only.

 ## Requirements

-- Python >= 3.13 (Built and Tested on)
+- Python >= 3.8
-- surrealdb >= 1.0.3 (Built and Tested on)
+- surrealdb >= 1.0.3

 ## Installation
 ```bash